 In addition to their web versions, most of the top 10 e-commerce websites presented above also have mobile applications available on the various platforms to enable e-commerce through mobile devices.

-Besides, some other websites that are not in the Top 10 have a powerful presence on mobile, such as Shoppee, imSold, TaoBao, GoShop or AliExpress.
-Additionally, the pure mobile commerce player Carousell also needs to be remarked for its importance in Malaysia.
+Besides, some other websites that are not in the Top 10 have a powerful presence on mobile in Malaysia, such as the primarily mobile commerce player Carousell, but also imSold, TaoBao, GoShop or AliExpress.

 Malaysia’s top e-commerce websites compared by estimated traffic

-The estimated monthly traffic from the top 10 e-commerce websites shows the strong domination of Lazada over the Malaysian market with more than 27 million visitors per month.
-11street and Lelong come second and third at about 6-7 million, way ahead of the rest of the pack below 2 million visitors per month.
+The estimated monthly traffic from the top 10 e-commerce websites shows the strong domination of Lazada over the Malaysian market with an estimated 30 million visitors per month.
+11street and Lelong come second and third at 10 million and 6 million respectively, way ahead of the rest of the pack below 3 million visitors per month.

 Though generalist or industry specific websites make up for the bulk of Malaysian e-commerce, some specific brands are also picking up some traction, notably Tesco and MBO cinemas who respectively lead the market of groceries and movies tickets.